stac-extensions/ceos-ard/optical.md

 The column *Field Name* refers to the STAC field names.
 The column *Req.* refers to the requirement number in the CEOS-ARD specification.

-CEOS ARD requirements 1.1, 1.2, and 2.1 are generally covered by implementing and publishing STAC metadata for the data.
+CEOS-ARD requirements 1.1, 1.2, and 2.1 are generally covered by implementing and publishing STAC metadata for the data.

 ## STAC Extensions